-ClearBridge also provides model portfolios to wrap fee sponsors and other advisers, either on a discretionary or non-discretionary basis.
-In non-discretionary model delivery relationships, the sponsor or adviser will exercise discretion and may or may not follow the model ClearBridge provided.
+ClearBridge also provides model portfolios to SMA Program sponsors and other investment advisers, either on a discretionary or non-discretionary basis.
+In non-discretionary model delivery relationships, the SMA Program sponsor or investment adviser will exercise discretion and may or may not follow the model ClearBridge provided.